Skip to main content

 2. Browser extension disabled

-• Make sure MetaMask/Phantom extension is ON
+• Make sure MetaMask or your wallet extension is ON

 • Refresh page